top of page

 8) What are the Costs?
 Does SAM pay for accommodations?

 There is no registration fee to attend SAM meetings and meals are provided at no charge during formal itinerary events.
 We do recognize that there can be significant travel costs incurred to attend meetings.
-In order to encourage members to send a SAM Representative to business meetings, SAM has established a travel incentive policy.
+In order to encourage members to send a SAM Representative to Spring AGM, SAM has established a travel incentive policy.
 SAM will reimburse for each SAM member town (or for each SAM representative) the costs incurred for one night of accommodations during the meeting.
-Attendees will book and pay for their own accommodations and will be reimbursed following the SAM business meeting upon the submission of a properly completed expense claim and associated receipt.
+Attendees will book and pay for their own accommodations and will be reimbursed following the AGM upon the submission of a properly completed expense claim and associated receipt.
 Additionally, if a SAM Representative wishes to share a room with another Representative from a different member town, two nights of accommodations can be covered.
 All other expenses that might be incurred, such as a second night stay, room service etc. will not be reimbursed.
 Generally, we block off rooms at a hotel in the area for attendees in order to keep costs low.
 We request that attendees stay at the designated hotel in order to take advantage of the travel incentive policy unless you are able to demonstrate why you could not get accommodations there.

 9) Are meals provided at the meeting?
 What about allergies and dietary restrictions?